pavt/egad/documentation/replication-package.md

 We used the [GitHub Search tool](https://seart-ghs.si.usi.ch/) to select repositories meeting these criteria.
 We cloned all the identified repositories on *2022-12-14*.

-#### 2.1 Datasets
+#### 2.1 Dataset

 - For a full list of repositories, see the [repositories.csv](https://github.com/pavt/egad/blob/main/dataset/repositories.csv) file.

-- In our narrative we consider just the first 50 software repositories of the [repositories.csv](https://github.com/pavt/egad/blob/main/dataset/repositories.csv) file, excluding no-software repositories, listed in descending order according to the number of starts.The 50 selected respositories are filtered and listed in the [repositories-50.csv](https://github.com/pavt/egad/blob/main/dataset/repositories-50.csv) file.
+- In our narrative we consider just the first 50 software repositories of the [repositories.csv](https://github.com/pavt/egad/blob/main/dataset/repositories.csv) file, excluding no-software repositories, listed in descending order according to the number of starts.

+- The 50 selected respositories are filtered and listed in the [repositories-50.csv](https://github.com/pavt/egad/blob/main/dataset/repositories-50.csv) file.

 - The [5-repositories.zip](https://github.com/pavt/egad/blob/main/dataset/5-repositories.zip) file (~18 MB), contains the 5 smallest cloned repositories selected from the [repositories-50.csv](https://github.com/pavt/egad/blob/main/dataset/repositories-50.csv) file.

-#### 2.2 Dataset
+#### 2.2 Replication dataset

 There are two alternatives to run the tool: